hsigeman/findZX/README.md

 # XYZWfinder

 A Snakemake pipeline for detection of sex-linked regions using WGS data.
+The pipeline utilizes differences in genome coverage and heterozygosity between female and male samples, and generates plots and tables aimed at distinguishing sex-linked scaffolds/chromosomes from autosomal ones.

-## Authors
+The pipeline can be deployed in 2 different modes:
-- Hanna Sigeman (hanna.sigeman@biol.lu.se)
+- **XYZWfinder** (./workflow/XYZWfinder), in which samples are aligned to a reference genome, genome coverage and heterozygosity statistics are calculated for each chromosome/scaffold as well as across genome windows of modifiable sizes.
-- Bella Sinclair (bella.sinclair@biol.lu.se)
+- **XYZWfinder-synteny** (./workflow/XYZWfinder-synteny), in which the core of the pipeline is the same as XYZWfinder but also includes a genome coordinate lift-over step between the reference genome and a second genome from another species ("synteny-species reference genome").
+If the pipeline is deployed using XYZWfinder-synteny, all plots and tables will be generated based on this genome coordinate lift-over analysis.

 ## Install software and run XYZWfinder with example dataset:

 ### Step 1: Clone GitHub repository